 - Unpredictable Energy Source

-- Noise Pollution
+- Turbines Create Noise Pollution

-- Biological And Environmental Impacts
+- Negative Biological And Environmental Impacts

-- Visual Appearance
+- Disruptive Visual Appearance

 Wind energy’s positives are fairly well-known.
 That said, it also has its own unique set of disadvantages.

-As far as residential use goes, wind often loses to solar for cost and aesthetic purposes.
+As far as residential use goes, wind turbines usually lose to solar for cost and aesthetic purposes.

-While low operating costs happen to be an advantage of wind energy, high upfront investments also make cost a negative.
+While low operating costs happen to be an advantage of wind energy, high upfront investments also make the cost a negative.

-Fossil fuels, such as coal and natural gas, currently produce electricity at a rather low rate, which makes it hard for wind to complete in the short run.
+Fossil fuels, such as coal and natural gas, currently produce electricity at a low cost, which makes it hard for wind to complete in the short run.

 2. Unpredictable Energy Source